mhlee216/mhlee216.github.io/index.md

 This includes topics in deep neural network applications, graph representation learning, drug discovery, and molecule generation.

-You can find the source code of my small projects on <a href="https://github.com/mhlee216">GitHub</a>.
+You can find the source codes of my small projects on <a href="https://github.com/mhlee216">GitHub</a>.

 ## **News**